matomatical/AI-games/README.md

 depth and to out-perform our cohort.

 * TODO: Link to files
-* TODO: Add animation of our program
+* TODO: Add animation from our program

 ## Licensing